-Note from Dave: This is a guest post from Louis Allport, who works with businesses to help them automate their marketing.
+Note from Dave: This is a guest post from Louis Allport, who creates and markets content that helps businesses to thrive.
+Find out more at WordsByLouis.com

 In today’s post, I’m going to introduce you to “Facebook Messenger Bots”, and how they can benefit your business.